Historical Apoplexy · State Legislative Adaptations · Louisiana

 communities experience elevated rates of cancer, respiratory

 disease, and reproductive harm.
-The hierarchy determines who
+Air-quality outcomes follow

 FINDINGS RELATING TO THE MILITARY COMMISSARY PRECEDENT: